Turkey’s military presence in Qatar serves the stability and peace not only for Qatar but the whole Gulf region, the Turkish president said.

 Addressing the Eastern Mediterranean issue, Erdogan said: “Those who see our determination in the Eastern Mediterranean and realized that they cannot make our country step back with empty threats and blackmails has eventually paid heed to our calls for dialogue.”

-Also touching on the ongoing Armenia-Azerbaijani conflict over Upper Karabakh, the Turkish leader said: “Armenia’s attempt to show Turkey within the conflict through various tricks after its heavy defeat during its last occupation effort has been proof of its confinement and despair.”
+Turning to the ongoing Armenia-Azerbaijani conflict over Upper Karabakh, the Turkish leader said: “Armenia’s attempt to show Turkey within the conflict through various tricks after its heavy defeat during its last occupation effort has been proof of its confinement and despair.”

 Copyright 2022 Anadolu Agency.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.